paigeharris/SpinningCubeCPlusPlus/README.md

 ![Platform](https://img.shields.io/badge/Platform-Windows%20%7C%20Linux%20%7C%20macOS-lightgrey)
 ![License](https://img.shields.io/badge/License-MIT-green)

 This is a basic game launcher using SDL2.
-It includes a simple start screen ("Press Any Button") and transitions into a placeholder game screen.
+It includes a simple start screen ("Press Any Button") and transitions into a placeholder SPINNING CUBE.
 It's meant to be a skeleton for creating your own game launcher or menu system.

 ---